-5 The manual produced by the Mine Environment Neutral Drainage (MEND) Program, entitled, MEND Report 1.20.1, "Prediction Manual for Drainage Chemistry from Sulphidic Geologic Materials", Version 0 - December 2009 is a recommended reference for use in acid rock drainage and metal leaching prediction.
+7 The manual produced by the Mine Environment Neutral Drainage (MEND) Program, entitled, MEND Report 1.20.1, "Prediction Manual for Drainage Chemistry from Sulphidic Geologic Materials", Version 0 - December 2009 is a recommended reference for use in acid rock drainage and metal leaching prediction.

-- geological hazards that exist in the areas planned for the project facilities and infrastructure, including: - √ history of seismic activity in the area; - √ isostatic rise or subsidence: - ✓ landslides, slope erosion and the potential for ground and rock instability, and subsidence following project activities;

-6.1.3.
-Topography and soil

-- baseline mapping and description of landforms and soils within the local and regional project area: - maps depicting soil depth by horizon and soil order within the mine site area to support soil salvage and reclamation efforts, and to outline potential for soil erosion; - suitability of topsoil and overburden for use in the rehabilitation of disturbed areas;

-6.1.4.
-Groundwater and Surface Water

-- the hydrogeology, including: - ✓ the groundwater flow patterns and rates; - ✓ a discussion of the hydrogeologic, hydrologic, geomorphic, climatic and anthropogenic controls on groundwater flow; - ✓ temporal changes in groundwater flow (e.g., seasonal and long term changes in water levels): - ✓ a delineation and characterization of groundwater surface water interactions including the locations of groundwater discharge to surface water and surface water recharge to groundwater; - hydrogeological maps and cross-sections for the project area to outline the extent of aquifers and aquitards, including bedrock fracture and fault zones, locations and depths of wells, groundwater types springs, surface waters, and project facilities.
-Groundwater levels, potentiometric contours, flow directions, groundwater divides and areas of recharge and discharge should be included; - monitoring protocol for collection of existing groundwater data; - graphs or tables indicating the seasonal variations in groundwater levels, flow regime, and quality; - local and regional potable groundwater supplies, including their current use and potential for future use: - bedrock fracture sizes and orientations in relation to groundwater flow; - the delineation of drainage basins, at appropriate scales (water bodies and watercourses), including intermittent streams, flood risk areas and wetlands, boundaries of the watershed and subwatersheds, overlaid by key project components;

-- hydrological regimes, including monthly, seasonal and annual water flow (discharge) data; - for each affected water body, the total surface area, bathymetry, maximum and mean depths, water level fluctuations, type of substrate (sediments); - seasonal water quality field and lab analytical results (e.g. water temperature, turbidity, pH, dissolved oxygen profiles) and interpretation at several representative local stream and water body monitoring stations established at the project site; - any local and regional potable surface water resource; - sediment quality analysis for key sites likely to receive mine effluents;
+Guidelines for the preparation of the Environmental Impact Statement of the Tio Mine Expansion Project

+- hydrogeological maps and cross-sections for the mine area to outline the extent of aquifers and aquitards, including bedrock fracture and fault zones, locations and depths of wells and strainers, groundwater types springs, surface waters and project facilities.
+Groundwater levels, potentiometric contours, flow directions, groundwater divides and areas of recharge and discharge should be included; - all groundwater monitoring wells, including their location, in respect to the project area, including construction data, stratigraphy, hydrostratigraphie, hydrogeology (e.g. bedrock quality, fracture zones, piezometric levels, hydraulic conductivity, diameter and screen depth and intercepted aquifer unit); - a description of groundwater and surface water quality - monitoring protocol for collection of existing groundwater and surface water data; - an appropriate hydrogeologic model for the project area, which discusses the hydrostratigraphy and groundwater flow systems; a sensitivity analysis will be performed to test model sensitivity to climatic variations (e.g., recharge) and hydrogeologic parameters (e.g., hydraulic conductivity); - graphs or tables indicating the seasonal variations in groundwater levels, flow regime, and quality; - local and regional potable groundwater supplies, including their current use and potential for future use; - bedrock fracture sizes and orientations in relation to groundwater flow; - the delineation of drainage basins, at appropriate scales (water bodies and watercourses), including intermittent streams, flood risk areas and wetlands, boundaries of the watershed and subwatersheds, overlaid by key project components; - hydrological regimes, including monthly, seasonal and annual water flow (discharge) data; - for each affected water body, the total surface area, bathymetry, maximum and mean depths, water level fluctuations, type of substrate (sediments); - seasonal water quality field and lab analytical results (e.g. water temperature, turbidity, pH, dissolved oxygen profiles) and interpretation at several representative local stream and water body monitoring stations established at the project site; - any local and regional potable surface water resource; - sediment quality analysis for key sites likely to receive mine effluents;